benhubsch/Directory-Search/README.md

 Opening a file or directory in your favorite editor has similar syntax, but with a flag -e:

-![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/editor.png "Opening an editor")
+![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/editor.png "Opening an editor") During setup, I specified Atom as my text editor, so the directory opened in Atom automatically.

 Lastly, I can open any file or directory in a new window in the Mac Finder application using the flag -f: